 What fabric is good for the project

-I used this fancy quilting cotton (with some silver specks) for the zipper pouch and I decided to use the same fabric as a lining but you can use different fabric for the lining.
+I used this fancy quilting cotton (with some silver specks) for the zipper pouch and I decided to use the same fabric as a lining but you can use a different fabric for the lining.
 The fabric is 100% cotton, and they say it’s durable.
 I thought I am going to have glitter everywhere after I use it but it didn’t fall off.
 It Is pretty and not messy.
 The only thing is that I have to iron it on the wrong side only, not a big deal.

-For the upper section I have chosen real leather.
+For the upper section, I have chosen real leather.
 I had an old leather skirt and cut pieces from it.

 ✅ Related tutorial: How to sew leather